-in 2015 was a hoot and there were a couple of festival gigs in 2016.
-No further plans at present but never say never again!
+In 2015 it was a hoot.
+There were a couple of festival gigs in 2016.
+In 2019 they took to the stage to support a local charity and people travelled to Yorkshire from Surrey and across from North Wales.
+There are no further plans at present but never say never again!
 Happy to consider anything interesting.
+Call Jacey.

 "The harmony work is sharp and unfussy, the words are worth listening to, the tunes are good and the group convey a real energy and enthusiasm in their singing." - Nick Beale, fRoots, UK.

 The songs are, as much of Artisan's material, humorous but with a deeper meaning lurking below the surface.
 You'll have your fun but you'll come away with a deeper understanding of the issues being sung about.
 And, as always, the harmonies of Jacey Bedford, Brian Bedford and Hilary Spencer are as wonderfully tuneful and rhythmic as any to be found on the folk scene today. - Dirty Linen, USA

 A Brief History of Everything Artisan-ish

 Gestated in 1984 and birthed in 1985 as a fun thing to do, Artisan kept getting invited to play more and more gigs until finally, in 1989, they kicked their day jobs into touch and went full time, playing folk clubs and festivals in the UK with a few side-trips to Belgium and Germany.